Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/zaragoza-esp/index.md

 ---
-title: Zaragoza Milla Digital
+title: Milla Digital
-description: Case Study of the Digital Mile Project located in Zaragoza, Spain.
+description: In 2005, Zaragoza Mayor Juan Alberto Belloch proposed the Digital Mile project, as he saw the development of the new high-speed railway system that was being built as an opportunity for urban redevelopment in the city.
 template: case-study
 status: Complete
 author: Michele Chen